sgortz/react-template/README.md

-# This is a Template for a React Application
+# This is a template for a React application
 To get started type in the Terminal:
 ```
 npm install